Learn Everything You Need to Know About Medical Assisting

 - Optometric Assistants

-Option 2: A Diploma Program
+Option 2: Medical Assisting Diploma Program

 Prospective students may value different things in a formal MA program.
-Some students may feel that a close student-to-teacher ratio is vital to their success in the classroom, while others may place greater value in the number of clinical hours spent with patients.
+Some students may feel that a close student-to-teacher ratio is vital to their success in the classroom, while others may place greater value on the number of clinical hours spent with patients.
 Take a moment to consider what is important to you and ask the right questions when meeting with admissions representatives.

 While there are numerous schools that offer Medical Assistant programs, you’ll want to be selective in your decision-making process.
-You can use several resources to help you compile a list of possible schools, such as the internet, the library, nearby colleges, or word of mouth.
+You can use several resources to help you compile a list of possible schools, such as the Internet, the library, nearby colleges, or word of mouth.
 Once you have your list, the American Association of Medical Assistants (AAMA) suggests that you thoroughly investigate each program before taking any action.

 You can typically do this by poring through the institution’s website or contacting the program director with a few questions.
 On the AAMA’s website, they list some sample questions that you might want to ask: